roma-glushko/hyx/docs/components/timeout.md

 If we exceed that limit, microservices can ignore the requests as they are already timed out.
 This is called a distributed timeout (a.k.a. deadlines, timeout budget).

-!!! note
+!!! info
     Hyx doesn't yet provide a way to easily add a distributed budget as it will require to integrate with the API framework of your choice.
-We have some plans for that.
+We have some plans to support that.
 Stay tuned.